oke-yomi/velocitee-blog/README.md

 * The ability to view blog posts in a list or a grid.

-The application should be responsive and works on all major browsers.
+The application should be responsive and work on all major browsers.

 ## Requirements